Meridiani Planum: "Drenched"

 (2) The rover's Moessbauer spectrometer detected jarosite, a hydrated iron sulfate mineral that could result from the target rock spending time in an acidic lake or acidic hot springs environment.

-(3) Pictures from Opportunity's panoramic camera and microscopic imager show many thin, flat holes--"about the size of pennies," says Squyres--in an outcrop rock selected for close-up examination.
+(3) Pictures from Opportunity's panoramic camera and microscopic imager show many--"about the size of pennies," says Squyres--in an outcrop rock selected for close-up examination.
 These holes, or "vugs," match the distinctive appearance of Earth-rock vugs that form where crystals of salt minerals grow inside rocks that sit in briny water then disappear by eroding or dissolving.

 (5) Some of the spherules in pictures from the microscope appear to have stripes that correspond to layering of the matrix rock around them.
 This would be consistent with the interpretation that the spherules are concretions that formed inside a wet rock.